-In Transmit mode, the ACKSTAT bit of the SSPxCON2 register is cleared when the slave has sent an Acknowledge ($\overline{ACK} = 0$) and is set when the slave does not Acknowledge ($\overline{ACK} = 1$).
+In Transmit mode, the ACKSTAT bit of the SSPxCON2 register is cleared when the slave has sent an Acknowledge ($\overrightarrow{ACK} = 0$) and is set when the slave does not Acknowledge ($\overrightarrow{ACK} = 1$).
 A slave sends an Acknowledge when it has recognized its address (including a general call), or when the slave has properly received its data.

-25.6.6.4 Typical Transmit Sequence:
+25.6.6.4 Typical transmit sequence:

-- 1. The user generates a Start condition by setting the SEN bit of the SSPxCON2 register. - SSPxIF is set by hardware on completion of the Start. - 3.
+- 1. The user generates a Start condition by setting the SEN bit of the SSPxCON2 register. - 2.
+SSPxIF is set by hardware on completion of the Start. - 3.
 SSPxIF is cleared by software. - 4.
-The MSSPx module will wait the required start time before any other operation takes place. - The user loads the SSPxBUF with the slave address to transmit. - Address is shifted out the SDAx pin until all eight bits are transmitted.
-Transmission begins as soon as SSPxBUF is written to. - 7.
-The MSSPx module shifts in the \overline{ACK} bit from the slave device and writes its value into the ACKSTAT bit of the SSPxCON2 register. - The MSSPx module generates an interrupt at the end of the 9th clock cycle by setting the SSPxIF bit. - The user loads the SSPxBUF with eight bits of data - Data is shifted out the SDAx pin until all eight bits are transmitted. - 11.
+The MSSPx module will wait the required start time before any other operation takes place. - 5.
+The user loads the SSPxBUF with the slave address to transmit. - 6.
+Address is shifted out the SDAx pin until all 8 bits are transmitted.
+Transmission begins as soon as SSPxBUF is written to. - The MSSPx module shifts in the ACK bit from the slave device and writes its value into the ACKSTAT bit of the SSPxCON2 register. - The MSSPx module generates an interrupt at the end of the ninth clock cycle by setting the SSPxIF bit. - 9.
+The user loads the SSPxBUF with 8 bits of data. - 10.
+Data is shifted out the SDAx pin until all 8 bits are transmitted. - 11.
 The MSSPx module shifts in the ACK bit from the slave device and writes its value into the ACKSTAT bit of the SSPxCON2 register. - 12.
-Steps 8-11 are repeated for all transmitted data bytes. - The user generates a Stop or Restart condition by setting the PEN or RSEN bits of the SSPx-CON2 register.
+Steps 8-11 are repeated for all transmitted data bytes. - 13.
+The user generates a Stop or Restart condition by setting the PEN or RSEN bits of the SSPxCON2 register.
 Interrupt is generated once the Stop/Restart condition is complete.